Understanding the differences between TOEFL, IELTS AND PTE

 If you’re already feeling overwhelmed at the thought of having to take an English proficiency exam, stop stressing.
 There are plenty of language schools around the world that offer classes to help prepare you for these tests, easing you through the process and helping you develop the skills you’ll need to improve your spoken and written English, and ace your test.
 Don’t know where to start?
 Take a look at the following recommended schools from around the world:

-If you wish to learn more about English language tests in order to become eligible to study abroad, get in touch with us and our advisors will rightly inform you on the test you will need to take for your chosen study abroad destination.
+If you wish to learn more about English language tests in order to become eligible to Study abroad 2019, get in touch with us and our advisors will rightly inform you on the test you will need to take for your chosen study abroad destination.